Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 18.23.19 UTC
+- WIB: Sabtu, 6 Desember 2025 19.54.25 UTC
-- WITA: Sabtu, 6 Desember 2025 19.23.19 UTC
+- WITA: Sabtu, 6 Desember 2025 20.54.25 UTC
-- WIT: Sabtu, 6 Desember 2025 20.23.19 UTC
+- WIT: Sabtu, 6 Desember 2025 21.54.25 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: attitude
+Kategori: inspirational